cocogitto/cocogitto/docs/website/config/README.md

 - Type: `String`
 - Optional: `true`
 - Description: Set a tag prefix value for cocogitto.
-For instance if you have a `v` as a tag prefix, cocogitto will generate version starting with `v` and commands like `cog changelog` will pick only those versions.
+For instance if you have a `v` as a tag prefix, cocogitto will generate versions starting with `v` and commands like `cog changelog` will pick only those versions.
 - Example:
   ```toml
   tag_prefix = "v"